 Here’s some great news: You don’t have to travel to a faraway country to hear a life-changing story.
 I encourage you to do that if you’re able to, but the truth is that there are people all around you who are desperate for a friendly smile and listening ear.
 There are people whose stories God wants to use to inspire you to step into His divine calling for your life.

-Here are 5 simple ways you can fight indifference and find great causes to fight for.
+Here are 5 simple ways you can find great causes to fight for.

 1. Invite a new neighbor to coffee and ask what brought them to your area